 Can the consumer take action against the importer or any intermediary in the supply chain up to and including the producer?

 The trader alone is liable to provide remedy to the consumer in cases of non-conformity.

 If no amicable solution can be found, what is the deadline for taking the case to court?

-The prescription period is 2 years from the delivery of the good (1 year for second-hand products), unless there is a suspension of the statutory limitation.
+The prescription period is 2 years from the delivery of the good.

 Are any other legal guarantees laid down in national law coexisting with the legal conformity guarantee?

 Article 1424 of the Maltese Civil Code provides for a legal guarantee against latent defects, but the consumer must prove the existence of any such defect.